Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 * _uarray_ is a generic backend/multiple dispatch library similar to NumPy's dispatch functionality except that the implementation doesn't need to be baked into the array type.

-First two options are very similar in functionality and usability.
+The first two options are very similar in functionality and usability.
 But the last option, in addition to multiple dispatch, offers granular control using context managers and provides a way to switch backends for the same array type.
 It's also possible to make the `uarray` dispatcher work without a context manager